gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 # OP Metadata {#op-metadata}

-The OP SHOULD advertise their capabilities with respect to assertion claims in their `openid-configuration` (see [@!OIDC.Discovery]) using the following new elements:
+The OP SHOULD advertise their capabilities with respect to the assertion claims in their `openid-configuration` (see [@!OIDC.Discovery]) using the following new elements:

-* `ial_claims_supported`: Boolean value indicating support of level of assurance claims.
+* `ial_claims_supported`: Boolean value indicating the support of any level of assurance claims.
 * `ials_definition_supported`: List of supported IALs by the OP

 Non normative example: